tzfx/owrn/README.md

 #### 🔥 Hot Tips

-- Hot Tip: If things aren't compiling right, try to reinstall the react native to ios components with: `cd ios && pod install`.
+- Hot Tip #1: If things aren't compiling right, try to reinstall the react native to ios components with: `cd ios && pod install`.
 - Hot Tip #2: If xcode refuses to open when you do `npm run ios`, try `xed -b ios`.
 This should load the right workspace.
 - Hot Tip #3: There are two schema in the xcode workspace, `owrn` and `owrn - Release`.
 The first one is appropriate for development and debugging, the second one is what you want to use to actually use the application on your phone, in a production capacity.